Bitcrusher32/logdoc-loop-system/SPEC.md

 ## 7. Classification of results
-Each major result should be classified.
+Each major result across all check, hygine, breakpint, and worklfow fields should be classified.
 Recommended classifications:

  - VALIDATED